edespino/cloudberry-site/docs/table-storage-models.md

 # Choose the Table Storage Model

-Cloudberry Database supports several storage models and a mix of storage models.
+Apache Cloudberry supports several storage models and a mix of storage models.
 When you create a table, you choose how to store its data.
 This document explains the options for table storage and how to choose the best storage model for your workload.

 - [Heap Storage](#heap-storage)
 - [Append-Optimized Storage](#append-optimized-storage)